LEW21/pydbus/README.rst

     :target: http://pydbus.readthedocs.io/en/latest/?badge=latest

-Publish DBus services or access DBus clients no differently than you would a typical local Python method, property or signal callback.
+Publish DBus services or access DBus clients no differently than a typical local Python method, property or signal callback.
+Including named method arguments with defaults, properly naming states or conditions as strings that are just integers via DBus, much more.

 For example: